openstack/ironic/doc/source/contributor/rbac-testing.rst

   Remember: owner and lessee admins are closer to System scoped Admin Members.
 * Members can do some things, but not everything
-* Readers can always read, but as we get into sensitive data later on such as fields containing infrastucture internal addresses, these values will become hidden and additional tests will examine this.
+* Readers can always read, but as we get into sensitive data later on such as fields containing infrastructure internal addresses, these values will become hidden and additional tests will examine this.
 * Third party, or external/other Admins will find nothing but sadness in empty lists, 403, 404, or even 500 errors.